Cotton dazzles as A's spoil Royals' home opener with 2-0 win

-KANSAS CITY, Mo.
-(AP) -- Khris Davis hit a two-run homer, Jharel Cotton shut down Kansas City's anemic offense and the Oakland Athletics held on to spoil the Royals' home opener with a 2-0 victory Monday.

-Cotton (1-1) gave up a single in the first and another in the sixth, but otherwise befuddled a Royals lineup that hasn't shown much punch.
-He walked three and struck out six over seven innings.
+The young pitcher breezed through seven innings, allowing a pair of singles and three walks, and got just enough offense from Khris Davis' two-run homer to help the Athletics spoil Kansas City's home opener with a 2-0 victory at sun-splashed Kauffman Stadium.

+''He was outstanding.
+He seemed so calm and poised,'' said Cotton's catcher, Stephen Vogt. ''For him to keep his focus and be ready to go - we had a really good game plan and he executed it beautifully.''

-Santiago Casilla struck out the side in the eighth before Sean Doolittle ran into trouble in the ninth, putting runners on the corners with two outs.
-He bounced back to strike out Brandon Moss for his first save, helping the A's beat the Royals for the seventh consecutive time.
+Cotton (1-1) turned the game over to Santiago Casilla, who struck out the side in the eighth.
+Sean Doolittle then put runners on the corners with two outs in the ninth, but he bounced back to strike out his former teammate and good friend Brandon Moss for his first save of the season.

+It was the seventh straight win for the A's over Kansas City.

+Asked about Cotton, Royals manager Ned Yost said simply: ''He was dynamite.''

 Davis provided all the offense Oakland needed when he followed a leadoff single by Ryon Healy with his fourth homer of the year.
-The shot to right on a 3-0 pitch from Ian Kennedy (0-2) barely scraped the wall, but it gave Cotton the only help he needed on a sun-splashed afternoon.
+The shot to right field on a 3-0 pitch from Ian Kennedy (0-2) barely scraped over the wall, but it gave Cotton the only help he needed against a punchless Kansas City lineup.

-Kansas City has scored one run or fewer in three of its five losses this season.
+''I was falling behind on him, trying to get him to chase a little bit.
+Then I tried to get a fastball by him,'' Kennedy said. ''The wind was blowing out so hard and ball hit that high, it just took off.''

-The home opener had a somber feeling even before the Royals' bats went quiet, starting with a tear-filled tribute to Yordano Ventura.
-The young pitcher, an instrumental part of their back-to-back World Series appearances, was killed in an offseason car crash in the Dominican Republic.
+The home opener had a somber feeling even before the Royals' bats went quiet, starting with a tear-filled tribute to Ventura.
+The young pitcher, an instrumental part of back-to-back World Series trips, was killed in an offseason car crash in the Dominican Republic.

 Kennedy pitched well on the mound where Ventura once dazzled, allowing only two hits and two walks over six innings.
 But the mistake he threw to Davis proved to be decisive.